Legislature(2021 - 2022)GRUENBERG 120

 CHAIR KREISS-TOMKINS announced that the next order of business

-would be SENATE BILL NO. 28, "An Act establishing April 24 of
+would be CS for SENATE BILL NO. 28, "An Act establishing April

-each year as Vic Fischer and Jack Coghill Constitution of the
+24 of each year as Vic Fischer and Jack Coghill Constitution of

 3:08:30 PM

-SENATOR TOM BEGICH, Alaska State Legislature, prime sponsor,
+SENATOR TOM BEGICH, Alaska State Legislature, as prime sponsor,

-introduced SB 28.
-He informed the committee that the proposed
+presented CSSB 28(STA).
+He informed the committee that the

-noting that the bill was composed of only two sections.
-Section
+further noting that the bill was composed of only two sections.

-1 denoted April 24 as a commemorated holiday and Section 2
+Section 1 denoted April 24 as a commemorated holiday and Section

-established an effective date of July 1, 2021.
-He presented the
+2 established an effective date of July 1, 2021.
+He presented

-sponsor statement [included in the committee packet, which read
+the sponsor statement [included in the committee packet], which

 On April 24, 1956, the citizens of Alaska ratified the